swarnendubiswas/dotemacs/README.md

 ```

 - Enable the unit to start at login: `systemctl --user enable emacs.service`
+- Disable the unit to start at login: `systemctl --user disable emacs.service`
 - Start the service for the current session: `systemctl --user start emacs.service`
+- Stop the service for the current session: `systemctl --user stop emacs.service`
+- Restart the service for the current session: `systemctl --user restart emacs.service`

 Create a `emacsclient.desktop` file in `$HOME/.local/share/applications/` with the following content.